 The factors for price variability and the variability of cash flows are directly related to the “meaningful” requirement.
 That is, as price volatility or variability of cash flows increase, the required percentage of cash flows generated to service the debt from sources other than the sale or refinancing of the underlying collateral must also increase.
 The factors for liquidity, diversification and overcollateralization are inversely related to the “meaningful” concept.
 That is, as liquidity, diversification or overcollateralization increase, the required percentage of cash flows generated to service the debt from sources other than the sale or refinancing of the underlying collateral may decrease.

 b.
 As a practical expedient to determining whether a cash generating non-financial asset is expected to produce meaningful cash flows, a reporting entity may consider an asset for which less than 50% of the original principal relies on sale or refinancing to meet the meaningful criteria.
 In applying this practical expedient, only contractual cash flows of the non-financial assets may be considered.
 This practical expedient should not be construed to mean that assets cannot meet the meaningful criteria if they rely on sale or refinancing to service greater than 50% of the original principal or if they rely on cash flows that are not contracted at origination.
 Rather, such instances would require a complete analysis of the considerations described within the meaningful level of cash flows definition in paragraph 9.

+Financial assets of an ABS issuer can either be self-liquidating or not.
+Self-liquidating means that the assets convert themselves to cash over a defined period in accordance with their contract terms, as is the case with most types of receivables.
+If the assets of the ABS issuer are not self-liquidating, the rebuttable presumption detailed in paragraphs 6.a.-6.d. must be overcome in order for the security to meet the definition of a bond.

+If the financial assets are self-liquidating, they must produce cash flows that are sufficient to pay all contractual amounts due in order to be considered meaningful.
+To the extent that the contractual terms permit cash flows of the financial assets to be reinvested rather than used to repay the debt security, the reporting entity should evaluate whether the debt security is subject to significant embedded asset-liability management (ALM) risk.
+Embedded ALM risk is to be considered significant if the ability to pay contractual cash flows of the debt security as scheduled could be impacted by changes in reinvestment interest rates or investment spreads.
+Securities that include significant embedded ALM risk do not meet the definition of a bond.

 Staff Review Completed by: Julie Gann, July 2026.